 The Service Is Genuinely Top-Notch

 Good food only gets you so far if the service falls flat, but Kendall’s nails this part too.
-Reviewers consistently mention servers by name, praising their attentiveness, friendliness, and ability to handle a packed dining room without breaking a sweat.
+People consistently mention servers, praising their attentiveness, friendliness, and ability to handle a packed dining room without breaking a sweat.

 The servers here seem to genuinely care about making sure you have a good experience.
 They check on tables regularly, keep drinks filled, and are happy to explain menu items or answer questions.